C26Singh/ReadMe/README.md

 # ReadMe

 - How to create Headers?
   {# }
 - How to create a bulleted List
   {- }List Item
 - How to create new line
-  insert blank line
+  insert blank line or end the line with two more spaces